-Named one of National Geographic Traveler’s 20 must-see places in the world for 2015, the remote Haida Gwaii region is one of the most unique and spectacular destinations in Canada.
+Named one of National Geographic Traveler's 20 must-see places in the world for 2015 and one of the 18 places to go in 2018 by AFAR, the remote Haida Gwaii region is one of the most unique and spectacular destinations in Canada.
 Home to the Haida First Nations people, the area includes over 150 islands and more biomass per square yard than anywhere else on the planet.

 Whatever brings you to Haida Gwaii, you certainly will leave wanting more.
 So to help you get the most out of your trip, here is a quick guide to help you find the right Haida Gwaii experience for you.

 - Half of the population of Haida Gwaii are Haida First Nations.

 - “Haida Gwaii” means “islands of the people” or “islands of the Haida” in the local language

 - Established in 2010, the Gwaii Haanas National Park is the first area in the world to be protected from mountain top to sea floor.

 A trip to Haida Gwaii would not be complete without a visit to its spiritual center, the Gwaii Haanas National Park.
 Visitors travel the area to experience the remote rainforest, surrounded by thousand-year-old trees and wildlife abound.
 You can't help but immerse yourself in the colorful history of the Haida First Nations people, as you discover ancient carved totem poles and fallen longhouses.
 Head to the seashore and you might see a black bear catching salmon, whales breaching in the distance and other wildlife species that are exclusive to region.